ALEJANDROJ19/TextReigns/README.md

 # TextReigns
-A Text Reigns Clone by OdnetninI
+A Text Reigns Clone by OdnetninI Forked by ALEJANDROJ19